Tuesday, March 24, 2026

 Start the VCF Operations collection of data from vCenter.
 Click the three dots and click Start Collecting All.

-Register and license your environment by following the documentation here.
+IMPORTANT: Licensing changed significantly in VCF 9.
+Licensing is managed in VCF Operations.
+Learn how to register and license your environment by following the documentation here.

 Again, this article is not meant to be a step-by-step guide on deploying a minimal installation of VCF 9 or upgrading from vSphere 8 to VCF 9.
 The product documentation should be consulted for details and guidance on all aspects of deploying, upgrading, and running VCF.